 DRP is basically a difference between the risk-free rate and the interest rate charged by the lender.
 For instance, if a company comes up with a 10-year bond at 6% and the comparable return from a U.S. Treasury bond of a 10-year maturity is 4%, then the DRP is 2%.

 There is another more comprehensive way of calculating DRP.
-An interest rate is made up of several components and DRP is one of those components.
+An interest rate comprises of several components, and DRP is one of those components.
 So, subtracting all the components (except for DRP) from the interest rate gives the DRP.

-Usually, companies with lower grade bonds or poor credit rating pay more default premiums.
+Usually, companies with lower-grade bonds or poor credit ratings pay more default premiums.
 Rating agencies like Moody’s, S&P, and Fitch rate the corporate bonds or companies on the basis of their financial performance.
-Better financial performance means more safety, and in turn, a higher credit rating.
+Better financial performance means more safety and, in turn, a higher credit rating.

-A higher credit rating would lead to the lower default risk premium, means investors would not get higher returns as the risk is less.
+A higher credit rating would lead to a lower default risk premium, which means investors would not get higher returns as the risk is less.

-If an individual or a company has paid previous debts in time along with the interest payments, it suggests that the entity is trustworthy.
-Such entities are presumed to have lower default risk, and thus, can borrow money at a lower interest rate.
+If an individual or a company has paid previous debts in time and the interest payments, it suggests that the entity is trustworthy.
+Such entities are presumed to have lower default risk and thus, can borrow money at a lower interest rate.
 Similarly, the opposite is also true.
-A person with a poor credit history will have higher default risk and thus, would be a charged a higher DRP.
+A person with a poor credit history will have higher default risk, and thus, it has to pay a higher DRP.

 This is part of a company’s creditworthiness.
 Before giving a loan, a bank examines the company’s recent financial statements to determine the company’s profitability.
 This helps the bank to know if the entity will be able to pay the debt or not.
 Also, cash flows are examined to determine if the company is generating enough cash to meet the regular interest obligations.